Front-End Web Developer

 Tweetable Quote Generator

 PayLab Networks is a Calgary startup specializing in mobile payments for vending.
-They had a domain name and a basic site with images and non-clickable links.
+They had a domain name and a website with one large image.
 They required a functional website for potential investors to read up on the company and get in touch with the company founder.

 Originally, the website was created using WordPress and hosted on Google App Engine.
 Later, the team requested the site be moved from WordPress to a static site.
 I hand-coded the finished product and set up the site to use a 3rd-party service for the email form.